MuhammadUzair17/OEL2_Project/README.md

-# Real-Time Object Classification with AR Overlay (YOLOv8)
+# Real-Time Object Detection with AR Overlay (YOLOv8)

 This project implements a real-time object detection and detection system using a **YOLOv8 pretrained model** with **Augmented Reality (AR) overlays** on a live webcam feed.
 Detected objects are shown with bounding boxes, class labels, confidence scores, FPS, and runtime statistics.